Core App Dashboard: How to build a single source of truth system dashboard for your business

 Effective decision-making requires accurate and up-to-date information on the status of ongoing projects.
 That being said, be sure to cover the following key points:

-• The Project Status section displays a list of all ongoing projects in the company.
-This allows users to quickly identify which projects are on track and which ones may require additional attention.
+• The Project Status section lists all ongoing company projects.
+This lets users quickly identify which projects are on track and which may require additional attention.

 • The Project Status section displays key metrics for each project, such as budget, timeline, and resource allocation.
-This lets users quickly identify any areas that may require additional resources or attention.
+This lets users quickly identify any areas requiring additional resources or attention.

-• The users drill down into each project to view more detailed information like task lists, timelines, and resource allocations.
-Thus, they will be able to identify specific tasks or resources that may be causing delays or issues.
+• The users drill down into each project to view more detailed information, such as task lists, timelines, and resource allocations.
+Thus, they can identify specific tasks or resources that may be causing delays or issues.

 • The users create and track milestones for each project.
 This provides a clear roadmap for each project.